hparashu/Test_Level-1/README.md

 # Test_Level-1
 DevOps/SysOps role – Level#1

+• What was the node size chosen for the Kubernetes nodes?
+And why?
+  [PH] I have created 3 node cluster for testing and learning purpose.
+Reason behind 3 node is because of restrictions in my free account and nothing else.
+• What method was chosen to install the demo application and ingress controller on the cluster, justify the method used
+• What would be your chosen solution to monitor the application on the cluster and why?
+• What additional components / plugins would you install on the cluster to manage it better?

 Tasks:
 1. Create a Kubernetes cluster on GCP (GCP gives free credits on signup so those should suffice for this exercise).
 If possible share a script / code which can be used to create the cluster.